tamathecxder/tamathecxder/README.md

 <p align="center"><img src="https://github.com/tamathecxder/tamathecxder/blob/main/wallpaper-gif-pc-3.gif" width="500"></p>

 ## About Me:
-* 🌱 I’m currently learning `Next JS` and `MERN Stack` technology to build an amazing Web Applications.
+* 🌱 I’m currently learning `Dart` and `Flutter` framework to build an Multi Platform Applications.
 * 📫 How to reach me: **yudistiraeka.pratama012@gmail.com**
 * ⚡ Fun fact: `TV Series 📺` and `All kind of Music 🎵` are the reasons to live.
 * 🙌 Other Contacts: <a href="https://www.linkedin.com/in/yudistira-eka-pratama012/" target="_blank">LinkedIn</a>, <a href="https://tamathecxder.showwcase.com" target="_blank">Showwcase</a>